 Network by talking with parents, siblings, upperclassmen, coworkers or supervisors to learn about their educational and professional experiences.

 Conduct informational interviews to gather information about your field of interest and find out how current professionals in that field got to where they are.
 Identify which skills are necessary for success in different fields.
 Create a network of contacts for future reference.

 Participate in the Career Development Center’s Job Shadowing program.

-Make an academic plan by meeting with an advisor in the Undergraduate Academic Advising Center to map out your remaining requirements and make sure you are on track to graduate.
+Create an academic plan by meeting with an advisor in the Undergraduate Academic Advising Center to map out your remaining degree requirements and ensure you are on your best path toward graduation.